Kedar59/Kedar59/README.md

 - 👋 Hi, I’m @Kedar59
-- 👀 I’m interested in coding & csgo in general I havent decided what field I want to go into but it will probably combine these too.
-- 🌱 I’m currently learning python & c.
+- 👀 I’m currently learning fullstack webdev.
 - 💞️ I’m looking to collaborate on anything releated to coding
-- 📫 How to reach me kedarshidhaye2003@gmail.com or on discord Kedar#9913
+- 📫 How to reach me kedar.shidhaye@soamaiya.edu or on discord Kedar#9913

 <!---
 Kedar59/Kedar59 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.